-Unsatisfactory Needs Improvement Proficient Excellent 3e: Demonstrating Flexibility and The teacher ignores students' The teacher accepts The teacher successfully The teacher seizes opportunities Responsiveness questions; when students have responsibility for the success of accommodates students' to enhance learning from difficulty learning, the teacher all students but has only a questions and interests.
-Drawing spontaneous events or students' blames them or their home limited repertoire of strategies to on a broad repertoire of interests, or successfully adjusts environment for their lack of use.
-Adjustment of the lesson in strategies, the teacher persists in and differentiates instruction to success.
+Unsatisfactory Needs Improvement Proficient Excellent 3e: Demonstrating Flexibility and The teacher ignores students' The teacher accepts The teacher successfully accommodates students' The teacher seizes opportunities Responsiveness questions; when students have responsibility for the success of to enhance learning from difficulty learning, the teacher blames them or their home all students but has only a questions and interests.
+Drawing on a broad repertoire of spontaneous events or students' environment for their lack of limited repertoire of strategies to use.
+Adjustment of the lesson in strategies, the teacher persists in interests, or successfully adjusts and differentiates instruction to success.
 The teacher makes no response to assessment is seeking approaches for students address individual student attempt to adjust the lesson in minimal or ineffective or who have difficulty learning.
 If misunderstandings.
-Using an spite of evidence of its adjustment occurs only when impromptu measures are extensive repertoire of inadequacy confronted with evidence of the needed, the teacher makes a instructional strategies and need for change. minor adjustment to the lesson soliciting additional resources and does so smoothly. from within the school or outside of the school, teacher persists in seeking effective approaches for 0 0 11 1 1 1 1 - T 1 1 6 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 140 students who need help.
-3e: Critical Attributes -Teacher ignores indications of -Teacher's efforts to modify the -When improvising becomes -Teacher's adjustments to the student boredom or lack of lesson are only partially necessary, teacher makes lesson, when needed, are understanding. successful. adjustments to the lesson. designed to assist individual Togeher conveye to etudente Tacabar convova to atudanta a Tagahar aanyaya ta atudanta students. -Teacher conveys to students that when they have difficulty -Teacher conveys to students a level of responsibility for their -Teacher conveys to students that s/he has other approaches -Teacher seizes on a teachable learning it is their fault. learning but also his or her to try when the students moment to enhance a lesson. learning it is their lautt. uncertainty about how to assist experience difficulty.
-Informent to enhance a lesson. -In reflecting on practice, teacher them. experience difficulty. -In reflecting on practice, teacher does not indicate that it is tion. -In reflecting on practice, teacher can cite others on the IEP team important to reach all students. -In reflecting on practice, teacher cites multiple approaches and other sources whom s/he important to rodon an olddonlo. indicates the desire to reach all undertaken to reach students has contacted for assistance in -Despite evident student students but does not suggest having difficulty. reaching some students. confusion, teacher makes no strategies for doing so. ] 9 attempt to adjust the lesson. ]
+Using an spite of evidence of its adjustment occurs only when impromptu measures are extensive repertoire of inadequacy confronted with evidence of the needed, the teacher makes a instructional strategies and need for change. minor adjustment to the lesson soliciting additional resources and does so smoothly. from within the school or outside of the school, teacher persists in seeking effective approaches for students who need help.
+3e: Critical Attributes -Teacher ignores indications of -Teacher's efforts to modify the -When improvising becomes -Teacher's adjustments to the student boredom or lack of lesson are only partially necessary, teacher makes lesson, when needed, are understanding. successful. adjustments to the lesson. designed to assist individual students. -Teacher conveys to students -Teacher conveys to students a -Teacher conveys to students To a de an a simo a manda a de that when they have difficulty level of responsibility for their that s/he has other approaches -Teacher seizes on a teachable learning it is their fault. learning but also his or her to try when the students moment to enhance a lesson. uncertainty about how to assist experience difficulty. -In reflecting on practice, teacher does not indicate that it is them.
+In reflecting on practice, teacher -In reflecting on practice, teacher can cite others on the IEP team -In reflecting on practice, teacher -In reflecting on practice, teacher cites multiple approaches and other sources whom s/he important to reach all students. indicates the desire to reach all undertaken to reach students has contacted for assistance in indicates the desire to reach all having difficulty. reaching some students. maving difficulty. readining some statemes.